animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 **Me:** I will leave it as philosophy.
 And, formally, as Axiom 1b.
 Just in case.

-But perhaps it must be true of all recursive functions.
+But perhaps it must be true of all recursive functions whose outputs depend on the qualia of each other.

 # Proof of $\Omega$